3eggert/ar_mailer_revised/README.md

 setting will override a less important setting.

 `:openssl_verify_mode` is currently not supported, but will possibly be added later on.

+Below will be a growing list of demo SMTP settings for popular providers.

 ## Creating Emails